RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/index.md

 The Research on Indigenous Data Governance Protocols (RIDAGOP) toolkit tries to tackle some of these problems, by allowing developers to create data-management processes that can interact with data repositories and can be used with custom built websites, tailored to the requirements of individuals communities, peoples, institutions or requests.

-The toolkit's data management processes can include:
+The toolkits data management processes can include:

 - Storing data in ways that are secure, reliable, and accessible to Indigenous communities, peoples, organisations or institutions.